um-graphics/um-graphics.github.io/docs/index.md

 ### Formatting and Submission
 Submissions that do not follow these rules (and any additional ones specified in the homeworks) will get a 0.
 - **No handwriting** - LaTeX is not required, but encouraged.
 Just put some effort into generating a readable PDF.
+- **Make sure your code compiles**.
+This applies especially to C++ (the first two) homeworks.
+Grading will be conducted based on the output of your program.

 ### Collaboration and External Sources
 - **Automated plagiarism detection**: The vast majority of students are honorable.
 To ensure that honorable behavior is the incentivized behavior, we will run MOSS on the submitted homework.